 How to Balance Rough and Smooth in Orthopedic and Dental Implants

-Whether 3D printed metal parts are created in a special atmosphere (for example, when building titanium parts in an argon atmosphere) and made using direct metal laser sintering (DMLS), selective laser melting (SLM), electron beam melting (EBM), or some other process.
+There are a number of methods used to make 3D printed metal parts.
+For instance, they may be created in a special atmosphere, such as when building titanium parts in an argon atmosphere.
+Or 3D printed metal parts may be made using direct metal laser sintering (DMLS), selective laser melting (SLM), electron beam melting (EBM), or some other process.

 - The “elevator” layer steps of the printing process

 Why Use 3D Printed Metal Parts for Implants?